bhoang93/afa-cms/src/pages/clients/index.md

       Animals to organisations who want to use the law to fight for change for animals.
     author: "World Animal Protection "
+  - quote: We enjoy working with Advocates for Animals as our partners to help advance farm animal welfare.
+They are professional and provide excellent legal expertise in our specialised sector.
+    author: "Conservative Animal Welfare Foundation "
 ---